 - If possible, contact lenses should be removed.
-Contacts should be transported with patient. - Use nasal cannula with IV tubing for irrigation. - Chemical Burns: - o Irrigate immediately with NS or water for a minimum of 30 minutes or until patient transport is completed. - o Determine chemical involved.
-Bring MSDS, if available. - Major Eye Trauma: - o Do not irrigate if penetrating trauma. - o Cover both eyes to limit movement. - Do not use a pressure or absorbent dressing on or near any eye that may have ruptured or have any penetrating trauma. - o The patient should be transported with head elevated at least 30°.
+Transport contacts with patient. - Use nasal cannula with IV tubing for irrigation. - Chemical Burns: - Irrigate immediately with NS or water for a minimum of 30 minutes or until patient transport is completed. - o Determine chemical involved.
+Bring MSDS, if available. - Major Eye Trauma: - o Do not irrigate if penetrating trauma. - o Cover both eyes to limit movement. - O not use a pressure or absorbent dressing on or near any eye that may have ruptured, or have any penetrating trauma. - o Transport with head elevated at least 30°.